auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 * [Resource Owner Password Credentials Exchange](/api-auth/tutorials/adoption/password)
 * [Device Authorization Flow](/flows/concepts/device-auth)

 Refresh Token rotation has an advantage with browser intelligent tracking prevention (ITP) mechanisms where cookies could be lost.
-Because of that, the Auth0 session is lost and the user has to re-authenticate, where with a rotating Refresh Token there is no link with the Auth0 session, and therefore isn't affected by ITP mechanisms.
+Because of that, the Auth0 session is lost and the user has to re-authenticate With a rotating Refresh Token, there is no link with the Auth0 session, and therefore it is not affected by ITP mechanisms.

 ## SDK support